eclipse-platform/eclipse.platform.ui/docs/Provisional_API_Guidelines.md

 Overview
 --------

-[Eclipse quality](http://www.eclipse.org/projects/dev_process/eclipse-quality.php) APIs don't appear fully formed out of nowhere.
-All APIs undergo a development process, passing through many phases from initial embroyonic forms to real battle-hardened APIs with guarantees of long term support.
+Eclipse APIs undergo a development process, passing through many phases from initial forms to real APIs with guarantees of long term support.
 It is important that API clients understand the state of the APIs in any given build of Eclipse.
 This document sets out API guidelines for the Eclipse Project committers on how to indicate APIs that are still under development and subject to change.
 These guidelines are also useful for API clients who want to know about the state of a given API they are using.